 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among Hispanic/Latino persons and other racial and ethnic groups.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among Hispanic/Latino persons, as well as those in other racial and ethnic groups.
 Breakdowns are also provided by age, gender, transmission category, and geographic region.
-In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21a, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
+In addition, Tables 2a, 2b, 6a, 6b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
 Some other tables that focus on different characteristics also include race/ethnicity breakdowns.